encodingx/binary/README.md

 for its position in that sequence to be appropriate.
 It is also the number of places to the right of the rightmost bit of the field.

-Notice how in a fully utilised 32-bit word, the offset of every field is the cumulative sum of their lengths, when viewed from the rightmost field to the leftmost.
+In a fully utilised 32-bit word, the offset of every field is the cumulative sum of their lengths, starting from the rightmost field.